United States Handball Association

 Board of Directors’ Meetings

-12. The Board of Directors shall gather twice annually to conduct its business, once for a Winter Annual Meeting at a time and place to be agreed upon by the Directors, and again at and during the annual National Four-Wall Handball Tournament in the location in which the same is held.
+12. The Board of Directors shall gather twice annually to conduct its business, once for a Winter Annual Meeting at a time and place to be agreed upon by the Directors, and again during one of the national summer tournaments, whether it be the 1-wall, 3-wall or 4-wall nationals.
 Notice of the time and place of the Winter Annual Meeting shall be given to all Directors at least sixty (60) days in advance.
 Notice of all meetings during the national tournament must be given to Directors at least seven (7) days in advance.

 13. During the final session of the Winter Annual Meeting of the Board of Directors of the United States Handball Association, the Board of Directors shall elect the officers of the corporation for the ensuing year.
 Every other year, a President shall be elected to serve a term of two (2) years.
 Each year, a Vice President, Treasurer and Secretary shall be elected to serve terms of one (1) year.